danny-burrows/CMDUI/README.md

 # CMDUI

+A GUI toolkit for CMD.
+This is a project to build a really easy-to-use graphical user interface toolkit entirely runnable in the windows console.
+The usage of this module is inspired by Tkinter as its ease of use makes it one of the easiest ways to create quick GUI's on the fly.

+Eventually I aim to mirror the placement methods available in Tkinter such as Pack, Place, and Grid.
+I would also like to make a version of CMDUI for ANSI code driven terminals with the same easy to use style.

+## Current Issues

-I'm halting development of this project until a means of toggling "Wrap text output on resize" is implemented in ctypes or the C/C++ bindings for windows CMD.
+A means of toggling "Wrap text output on resize" really needs to be implemented in the C/C++ bindings for windows and subsequently ctypes or win32console.
 At the time of writing, this is doable with the GUI settings in CMD but I have found no way of accessing this feature through the bindings.
 (Or at least the ones I’ve seen in the documentation.)

-Perhaps prevailing circumstances will compel me to continue with this idea.
-Hours spent trying to find a hack for the crazy GUI explosion when resizing the window was so far unsuccessful.

-The idea itself was a fun thought I had while playing fallout 4, a terminal inspired GUI, but I just don't have enough time to get it up and running at the moment.

-I have compiled all of my efforts into this folder containing the current build of CMDUI.
+Due to the aforementioned the GUI has a tendency to explode with artifacts all over the place when the window is resized.
+The temporary fix I have implemented for this is very unstable and can cause crashes occasionally but I am currently still looking into a better fix for this problem.